LeidenHuman/LeidenHuman.github.io/_members/liu-jie-hai.md

 priority: guest
 ---

-I am a linguist and teacher working at Nanjing University of Information Science and Technology, China.
-I received my Ph.D. in Linguistics from Nanjing University with prof. dr. ZHANG Ren as my advisor.
-I studied Cognitive Grammar and other major cognitive linguistics theories, and my research interests include syntax, Cognitive Grammar, construction grammar, comparative syntax, and digital humanities.
+Jiehai Liu is a guest researcher at the Leiden University Center for Linguistics hosted by Prof. Dr. Sjef Barbiers.
+He holds a Ph.D. in linguistics from Nanjing University, China.
+His research interests include syntax, cognitive grammar, construction grammar, natural language processing, and artificial intelligence.
+Currently, he is studying mirativity in Chinese constructions at Leiden University.
+Two parts of his research are involved.
+The first is to use cognitive construction grammar to examine the mechanism of mirativity production and comprehension.
+In addition, the study of miratives in Chinese and other languages can be supported using natural language processing and machine learning technologies.